openstack/requirements/README.rst

   Please provide details such as gerrit change request or launchpad bug/blueprint specifying the need for adding this library.

+- If the library release is managed by the Openstack release process does it use the `cycle-with-intermediary` release type?

+  This is needed to ensure that updated releases that consume requirements updates are available for integration/coninstallability tests with other projects.

 - Do I need to update anything else?

   When new library is added, initial version of release needs to be added